These Raw Brownie Bites are simple no bake energy bites made with dates, walnuts, almonds and cacao powder. Bowl of brownie bites with bottle of milk

 3. Add cacao.
 Add cacao powder, salt and vanilla extract to date mixture.

-4. Blend nuts and date mixture.
+4. Combine nuts and date mixture.
 Add the chopped nuts to the date mixture and pulse to mix ingredients.

 5. Shape into round bites.
 Using a small ice cream scoop – scoop the mixture and form into round bites with your hands.